Anemia is a common blood condition, reported as a low-hemoglobin level that may make you feel tired and weak.

 Causes & symptoms of Vitamin Deficiency

-• Dietary deficiencies such as being a vegetarian can have a lack of vitamins
+- Dietary deficiencies such as being a vegetarian can cause a lack of vitamins

 Pernicious Anemia